A full year —

 It's not a requirement.
 But if you haven't had labs recently and you'd like a clearer picture of where you stand, it's worth considering.
 Everything you need to order labs is in the Member Hub.

-View lab options →
+View lab options →What your membership is for.

 Your one-year check-in is worth doing.

-Medical emergency?
+Submit your check-in → Message your care team →Medical emergency?
 Chest pain, severe headaches, leg swelling or pain, sudden vision changes — call 911 or go to the nearest ER immediately.

-For anything bothersome or that doesn't feel right — send a message through your portal.
+For anything bothersome or that doesn't feel right — send us a message through your portal.
 That's exactly what your care includes.

 Everything you need is in the Member Hub.